bootstrapthemesco/mogo-free-one-page-html5-portfolio-page-template/Readme.txt

 Prohibitions:
-You do not have the rights to redistribute, resell, lease, license, sublicense or offer files downloaded from http://bootstrapthemes.co to any third party ìas isî or as a separate attachment from any of your work.
+You do not have the rights to redistribute, resell, lease, license, sublicense or offer files downloaded from http://bootstrapthemes.co to any third party Ã¬as isÃ® or as a separate attachment from any of your work.
 If you wish to promote my resources on your site, you must link back to the resource page where users can find the download and not directly to the download file.